Some finiteness results for groups of automorphisms of manifolds: The Weiss fiber sequence

 \section{The Weiss fiber sequence}

-The goal of this section is to construct the fiber sequence (\ref{eqn.weissfib}) and its delooping (\ref{eqn.weissfib2}), both of which were discussed in the introduction.
-There the delooping was informally described as
+In this section we construct the fiber sequence (\ref{eqn.weissfib}) and its delooping (\ref{eqn.weissfib2}), as discussed in the introduction.
+There the latter was informally described as

-It will arise in this section as the homotopy quotient of an action of a topological monoid on a module:

-Subsection \ref{subsec.monoids} discusses the relevant background material on topological monoids and Subsection \ref{subsec.moore} defines $\cat{BD}$ and $\cat{BM}$.
+It will arise as the homotopy quotient of an action of a topological monoid on a module: Subsection \ref{subsec.monoids} discusses the relevant background material on topological monoids and Subsection \ref{subsec.moore} defines $\cat{BD}$ and $\cat{BM}$.
 In Subsection \ref{subsec.delooping} we then construct the fiber sequence and identify its terms.
 In Subsection \ref{subsec.gen} we give several useful generalizations.

-\begin{remark} There is a choice whether $\mr{Diff}_{\partial}(-)$ consists diffeomorphisms that (a) are the identity on the boundary, (b) are the identity on the boundary and furthermore have all derivatives equal to those of the identity on the boundary, or (c) are the identity on a neighborhood of the boundary.
-We have (c) $\subset$ (b) $\subset$ (a) and all inclusions are weak equivalences, so we will not distinguish between these.\end{remark}
+\begin{remark} There is a choice whether $\mr{Diff}_{\partial}(-)$ consists of diffeomorphisms that (a) are the identity on the boundary, (b) have jet equal to that of the identity on the boundary, or (c) are the identity on a neighborhood of the boundary.
+The inclusions (c) $\subset$ (b) $\subset$ (a) are weak equivalences, so we will not distinguish between these.\end{remark}

 \begin{remark} There is a choice whether to model the classifying space $BM$ for a unital topological monoid $M$ by the thin or thick geometric realization of the nerve $N_\bullet M$.
 There is always a map $||N_\bullet M|| \to |N_\bullet M|$ which by \cite[Appendix A]{segalcategories} is a weak equivalence if the inclusion of the unit $\{e\} \hookrightarrow M$ is a cofibration.
 This will always be the case for us, as diffeomorphisms or embeddings are open subsets of infinite-dimensional manifolds \cite{michor}. \end{remark}